 - You will find that most web based courses are NOT self-paced courses, you are expected to meet class/assignments due dates.
-Your instructor determines the design of the course (for example, whether you have to be logged on at a certain time for a live chat) - You must have daily access to the website through your own computer, a computer lab terminal, or other outside terminals (libraries, work, access centers, etc.) - You must have the required software for each course you are taking (some software must be downloaded from the Internet). - You are responsible for checking the course website and email several times a week for updates. - You are required to take an orientation course or training for entry into an online class. - Distance education, especially web-based courses require a high degree of motivation and self-discipline on your part due to the lack of daily contact with the instructor.
+Your instructor determines the design of the course (for example, whether you have to be logged on at a certain time for a live chat) - You must have daily access to the college website through your own computer, a computer lab terminal, or other outside terminals (libraries, your workplace, Discovery centers, etc.) - You must have the required software for each course you are taking (some software must be downloaded from the Internet).
+Microsoft Office 365 applications (such as Word, Excel, Access and Publisher) are provided to Eastern students at no additional charge. - You are responsible for checking the course on Blackboard and your Eastern email several times a week for updates. - You are required to complete a Blackboard orientation session for entry into an online class. - In many instances, the instructors may make copyrighted materials available to students online under specialized fair use provisions.
+It is important for students to remember that materials are provided for educational purposes only, and that it is against the law for students to photocopy and distribute copyrighted materials.
+More information about the college's Copyright, Intellectual Property and Fair Use policies is provided in the first section of this handbook. - Distance education, especially web-based courses require a high degree of motivation and selfdiscipline on your part due to the lack of daily contact with the instructor.